Keli281/school-management-system/README.md

 # Awinja Education Centre - School Management System

-A comprehensive school management system built with the MERN stack to digitize school operations for Awinja Education Centre.
+A comprehensive school management system built with the MERN stack to digitize school operations for a family-owned educational institution.

 ## Features